Hanif-Musaheb/CS_A_level/content/Projects/Chess.md

 ![image](https://user-images.githubusercontent.com/90515435/142595436-9451735d-aee1-4cc7-8533-9f7558e69d20.png)

 ## AI
-So now i am starting teh AI section of the chess project the final section which should mean im around 2/3 of the way through what seems like and endless project.
+So now i am starting the AI section of the chess project the final section which should mean im around 2/3 of the way through what seems like and endless project.
 To start this i watch a video showing a very summerised way someone else coded their AI and from that video i got the idea to start the AI by coding the AI to evaluate it's self by using my arbitrary values of the peices and evaulate every possible move it can make on its turn and choose the one where it has the highest value.
 ```
         pawn   = 100
         bishop = 400